 When you consider that you can fly roundtrip First Class between the US and Tokyo (entry conditions permitting) for 125,000 ThankYou points instead of 160,000 AAdvantage Miles, you start to get a feel for just how good it can get if you use the relationships between Citi, Etihad, and American to book award travel.

 The elephant in the room

 There’s definitely great value to be had out of transferring Citi ThankYou points across to Etihad Guest and then booking American Airlines awards, but you’re only ever going to realize this value if American Airlines releases awards at the “saver” level (Etihad Guest bookings on American Airlines require saver award inventory to be available) and, for the past few years, American Airlines has been very bad at doing that.

 American will happily sell you hundreds of thousands of miles in its frequent mileage sales but actually using those miles in a truly economic way has never been harder.

-I love that we can still book American Airlines AAdvantage awards at the rates that the airline offered in the glory days of the AAdvantage program (five years after American took a torch to it and commenced its rapid descent to the bottom) but I’m not about to try to suggest that it’s all plain sailing.
+I love that we can still book American Airlines AAdvantage awards at the rates that the airline offered in the glory days of the AAdvantage program (six years after American took a torch to it and started its rapid descent to the bottom) but I’m not about to try to suggest that it’s all plain sailing.
 It isn’t.